parabamoghv/Uniqueness_of_Lifting/README.md

 # Uniqueness of Path Lifting

 ## Goal:
 Provide a formal proof of the uniqueness of path lifting over a covering space.
+Use lean4 to formally verify the theorem.

 ## The Statement: